 - Changing too fast to measure synoptically, requires a model to interpolate: In such a situation, the phenomenon of interest is too spatially heterogeneous and is changing too fast to be able to measure all of it at once.
 It is, however, possible to measure at selected locations and build a model to interpolate between measured localities, and thus visualize the entire phenomenon.

-I was reminded of this issue recently when I saw the most amazing dynamic visualization of wind patterns over the continental United States.
+I was reminded of this issue recently when I saw the most amazing dynamic visualization of wind patterns (more info) over the continental United States.
 The beautiful clipping at the right shows a small fragment of the map for May 12, 2012.
 You've got to go see the original, where the wind lines for today are swirling and swooshing before your very eyes.
 The data come from the National Digital Forecast Database, and the visualization is by Fernanda Viégas and Martin Wattenberg who collaborate under the name HINT.FM.

 Comment?
 Start the discussion about Too Fast to Measure